Jeff Conaway: Personal life

+His stepson, Emerson Newton-John, is a race car driver.

 Marriages

 Conaway was married three times.
 His first, short-lived marriage (when he was 21) was to a dancer he had been seeing for two years.
 It was annulled.
 His second marriage, from 1980 until their divorce in 1985, was to Rona Newton-John, elder sister of his Grease co-star, Olivia Newton-John.
-His stepson, Emerson Newton-John, is a race car driver.
 His third marriage was to Kerri Young from 1990 to 2000.

 Health problems

 After experiencing a crisis in the mid-1980s, Conaway came to grips with having a substance abuse problem.
 He underwent treatment in the late 1980s and often spoke candidly about his addictions.

 By the mid-2000s he had relapsed.
 Conaway appeared in VH1's Celebrity Fit Club, but was forced to leave and entered rehabilitation.
 In early 2008, Conaway appeared with other celebrities in the VH1 reality series Celebrity Rehab with Dr. Drew.
 The show revealed that Conaway was addicted to cocaine, alcohol, and painkillers, and that he was in a codependent relationship with his girlfriend, who was also a user of prescription opiates.
-Conaway had suffered a back injury earlier in his career on the set of Grease while filming the "Greased Lightning" scene, which had been exacerbated recently by lifting boxes in his home, and he had turned to substances to manage the pain.
+Conaway had suffered a back injury earlier in his career on the set of Grease while filming the "Greased Lightning" scene, which had been exacerbated by lifting boxes in his home, and he had turned to substances to manage the pain.

 Conaway's appearance on the show's first and second seasons drew much attention because of his severely crippled state, his constant threats to leave the facility, and his frequent inability to speak clearly.
 Upon arrival at the Pasadena Recovery Center (which was filmed as part of Celebrity Rehabs first episode) Conaway, using a wheelchair, arrived drunk, mumbling to Drew Pinsky that he had binged on cocaine and Jack Daniel's whiskey the previous night.

 During the second episode of Celebrity Rehab's first season, Conaway, fed up with his back pain, withdrawal symptoms, and the humiliation of having to be assisted while using the toilet, told Pinsky that he was thinking of killing himself.
 After Pinsky asked him to elaborate upon how he would carry out a suicidal act, Conaway glared at the mirror in his room and said, "I see myself breaking that mirror and slicing my fucking throat with it."
 During group sessions, Conaway revealed he was "tortured" during his childhood, as older boys in his neighborhood would put him into dangerous situations, tying him up and threatening him.
 He also related that he was molested when he was seven years old.
 Conaway stated that he had been an addict since he was a teenager.